ESTHERADESANYA/LITA-CAPSTONE-PROJECT-/README.md

    FUNCTIONS
    Calculate the average subscription duration and identify the most popular subscription types.

+2. Data Cleaning and Transformation on PowerBI:
+- Removed duplicates using remove Duplicates feature.
+- Changed data types using the data type feature.
+- Checked for data consistency using the column quality, column profile, and column distribution.
+- Data visualization: created Power BI dashboard that visualizes key customer segments, cancellations, and subscription trends.
+- I utilized slicers for interactive analysis.(e.g, charts, cards,tables).

 ### SQL QUERIES
 ```
-= The cleaned data from Excel was saved as CSV files and then imported into the SQL Database System.
+- The cleaned data from Excel was saved as CSV files and then imported into the SQL Database System.
 - I carried out my queries using DAX expressions, SQL Clauses and Data Query Language
 - create database Customer_Data_Capstone
 - --- 1 retrieve the total numbers from each region